-If you secure a placement which is an integrated and assessed part of your course of studies it is not considered work, and the hours are unrestricted.
+If you secure a placement which is an integrated and assessed part of your course, it is not considered work, and the hours are unrestricted.

-The Placements Office can provide a letter for the employer confirming this, and your placement provider will also need a copy of your passport, visa and BRP.
+The Placements team, via the Student Hub, can provide a letter for the employer confirming this, and your placement provider will also need a copy of your passport, visa and BRP.